PDAL/PDAL/doc/stages/readers.md

 # Readers

-PDAL supports reading files in a variety of formats, listed below, with each tied to a reader.
+PDAL processes files in a variety of formats, listed below, with each tied to a reader.

 Readers provide {ref}`dimensions` to {ref}`pipeline`.
 PDAL attempts to